 You’ll probably get the highest profits per sale by taking this option.
 However, if you can’t sell the product, you may get stuck with hundreds of dollars of worthless merchandise.

-The other downside of this method is that the Internet is loaded with fake manufacturers and wholesalers just hoping to scam you out of your money.
+The other downside of this method is that the internet is loaded with fake manufacturers and wholesalers just hoping to scam you out of your money.
 It’s a good idea to use a reputable wholesale sourcing organization like SaleHoo to avoid the fakes.
-You can also buy from brick-and-mortar wholesalers like Costco to avoid buying on the Web entirely, at the cost of having a smaller selection.
+You can also buy from brick-and-mortar wholesalers like Costco to avoid buying on the web entirely, but these have smaller selections and higher prices.

 Another option offered by many manufacturers is dropshipping.
 With this option, you never buy the product yourself.
 Instead, you make the eBay listing for an item sold by a manufacturer, then inform them of the customer’s address when someone makes a purchase.